 Brands can help by offering a student discount, among other things.
 In doing so, brands are not just giving back to their community but also inspiring loyalty for their brand.

 3. Student discount is a great way for brands to gain market share

 Brands with student discounts also have an additional appeal for college students, who constitute a significant segment of the population.
-There are nearly 21 million U.S. college students and more than 200 million worldwide.
+There are nearly 20 million college students in the United States and more than 200 million worldwide.

 And these students and their parents have immense spending power.

 U.S. college students and their parents, alone, spend billions — that’s right, billions — on just back-to-college purchases each year.

 In 2019, according to a survey by the National Retail Federation (NRF), the world’s largest retail trade association, U.S. back-to-college spending was expected to be a total of $54.5 billion, with an average of $976.78 for each household with college students.